-- A1.132 We do not have a specific figures for viewing diversion from pay-TV channels due to a BBC Three linear channel, however, we know diversion from all 'other' (non-PSB) channels is 11% for all individuals aged 4+ and 16-34s, and pay-TV channels would be a subset of this. - A1.133 The MTM survey asked the subscribers of pay-TV services whether they would be likely to cancel their subscription as a result of the channel launch.
-85 6%, 3% and 5% of BT, Virgin Media and Sky subscribers, respectively, claim that they would definitely cancel their pay-TV package.
-20%, 15% and 14% of BT, Virgin Media and Sky subscribers, respectively, claim that they would consider making changes to their pay-TV package. - A1.134 The BBC suggested the survey results were likely to overstate churn from pay-TV packages because of the channel launch for the reasons set out at paragraph A1.128 above.
-In addition, the BBC noted that many pay-TV subscriptions are part of a wider package of services, including broadband and phone packages.
-This means that respondents may have failed to consider that the decision to subscribe is not solely determined by the relative attractiveness of the pay-TV service itself.
-27% of pay-TV subscribers in the UK gave "came with internet package" as a reason for subscribing (see Figure below).
+- A1.156 The MTM survey asked the subscribers of Pay TV services whether they would be likely to cancel their subscription as a result of the channel launch.
+6%, 3% and 5% of BT, Virgin Media and Sky subscribers, respectively, claim that they would definitely cancel their Pay TV package.
+20%, 15% and 14% of BT, Virgin Media and Sky subscribers, respectively, claim that they would consider making changes to their Pay TV package. - A1.157 The BBC suggested the survey results were likely to overstate churn from Pay TV packages because of the channel launch for the reasons set out at paragraph A1.151 above.
+In addition, the BBC noted that many Pay TV subscriptions are part of a wider package of services, including broadband and phone packages.
+This means that respondents may have failed to consider that the decision to subscribe is not solely determined by the relative attractiveness of the Pay TV service itself.
+27% of Pay TV subscribers in the UK gave "came with internet package" as a reason for subscribing (see Figure below).